+Gain skills to effectively adapt to the field as it expands across the digital realm.
 Understand how theories and techniques of counselling can be translated and adapted for delivery across a range of modalities to connect with and support people in unique and far-reaching ways.

 Develop a person-centred approach

-Learn how to walk alongside individuals in a process that values difference, supports self-discovery, builds on unique strengths, and recognises the interrelationships between individuals, communities, and social structures as important platforms for healing.
+Learn how to walk alongside individuals in a process that values difference, supports self-discovery, builds on unique strengths and recognises the interrelationships between individuals, communities and social structures as important platforms for healing.

 Examine the roles of counsellors working at the cultural interface